Frequently Asked Questions

 Q1.
 My ancestor died in a pit accident but is not listed on the site.
 Where can I find more information on this death, including the name of the pit?

 If the accident occurred after 1895 then a Fatal Accident Inquiry should have been held in the Sheriff Court.
 These records are held in the National Archives of Scotland.
 Some are indexed in their catalogues, but this is not comprehensive, so you may have to contact them to determine if they hold a record for a particular accident.
-Please note, not all records of sheriff court fatal accident inquiries have survived.
+Please note, not all records of fatal accident inquiries have survived.

 If your ancestor was treated in hospital, then records may be held in the appropriate Health Board archive.
 For Glasgow area hospitals, a link is available on our General Links page.
-For other areas we suggest posting a request for help on a Scottish genealogy forum (see our General Links)

 You may get more information on your ancestors death from a newspaper report.
-You may be able to obtain a report by contacting the appropriate local history library direct - links to local council sites are available on this page The death may also be reported in the Scotsman archive or other on-line newspaper archives such as the British Library collection.
+You may be able to obtain a report by contacting the appropriate local history library direct - links to local council sites are available on this page.
+The death may also be reported in the Scotsman archive or other on-line newspaper archives such as the British Library collection.

 Q2.
 Why is my ancestors death not recorded on the site?

 It is also possible that we have your ancestor listed under a non-fatal accident.
 While we try to check for death certificates in cases where the newspaper report suggests that accident was fatal, this is not always possible due to the expense of locating certificates.
-If you find your ancestor listed in the non-fatal indexes but you know that they subsequently died as a result of the accident, please complete a Mining Fatality form so that we can update our records.

-Q3.
+Q3.Where can I find employment records?
 What other mining records exist?

 Q4.
 How can I find out which pit my ancestor worked in?
-Where can I find employment records?

-It can be difficult to definitively determine which pits ancestors worked in - detailed employment records do not exist.
+It can be difficult to definitively determine which pits ancestors worked in - in the majority of cases detailed employment records do not exist.
 Most miners worked close to their homes so it is worth looking at an old map (see links) to see what pits were in the area where they lived at the time.
 The various lists of mines which have been transcribed will also assist this process.
 Please remember that this can only be considered an educated guess - it is quite possible that your ancestor was actually travelling a fair distance to work and was not employed in any of the local pits.

 Useful clues may be gained from the names of miners rows as these were often linked to the company who owned them.
 You may find useful information in our sections on Housing.
 However, please remember that collieries could change owners.
 Please also see Q3 for information on where to find company records.